Unlock free trial

 Supply-side platform / SSP

 Simply put, a supply-side platform is a multitool similar to a DSP that exists for publishers.
-The platform lets them sell, manage, and optimize their ad inventory to have the best prices for it.
+The platform enables them to sell, manage, and optimize their ad inventory by optimizing ad spend to secure the best prices.

 In a programmatic auction, it is the SSP that offers the audience data to DSPs, thus starting the bidding process.
 Both platforms are like autonomous agents that let publishers and advertisers sell and buy ads quickly.